How to Fix 'The Drive Is Offline' During Mac Data Recovery

 • Make sure the hard drive, USB dock, or USB hub that requires an external power supply gets enough power from a wall socket

-After your disk gets back online, then you can click the Retry button to let iBoysoft Data Recovery for Mac continue scanning it.
+After your disk gets back online, you can click the Retry button to let iBoysoft Data Recovery for Mac continue scanning it.
 If the data recovery software fails to resume the interrupted process, just start the app and perform disk scanning again.